sinabehmanesh/dadjokes/README.md

 > [!NOTE]
 > try fetching new resources for your jokes, and also you can change the execution behavior.

-### Hava
-Hava will gather information about the current weather condition in two cities and it will show you the information in your Shell environment.

 > more documentation SOON!

 > This repo is under maintenance! 🍺🔧